Tuesday, March 5, 2024:

 If you return your ballot via mail, make sure to affix postage.
-All ballots must be received by 7 PM on Election Day: Tuesday, November 7.
+All ballots must be received by 7 PM on Election Day: Tuesday, March 5.
 Postmarks do not count.
-We recommend mailing your ballots no later than Monday, October 30th to ensure they arrive on time.
+We recommend mailing your ballot no later than Monday, February 26 to ensure it arrives on time.
 After that date, we advise dropping your ballot at a secure drop box or Voter Service Center, or voting in person.

 WHAT YOU CAN DO AT A VOTER SERVICE AND POLLING CENTER (VSPC)

 - Register to vote or update your registration

 - Vote in person

 - Get a replacement ballot/ to-go ballot

 - Solve any election-related problem.
 Need more help?
 Call or text 866-OUR-VOTE.